kevinboss/port/README.md

 Allows the user the pull a specified tag (base or snapshot) of an image.

 identifier is optional, if not provided the user will be asked to select an image.

+### prune \[identifier\]

+Allows the user the remove untagged versions of an image.

+identifier is optional, if not provided the user will be asked to select an image.